covcom/304CEM/labs/01 JavaScript Language/02 Language/README.md

 ## 3. Nested Helper Functions

 In this task you will modify an existing method of an object and “factor out” some of its code in to a separate internal “helper function” which does an intermediary calculation.
-1. Open the object_methods.html file in Brackets.
+1. Open the `object_methods.html` file.
-2. View the live preview and hit F12 to view the developer tools JS console.
+2. Run it in a new Chrome tab and open the **console** tab in the *Developer Tools* pane.
-NOTE: all output from the JS appears on the console.
+3. NOTE: all output from the JS appears on the console.
-3. Review the JS in the html file and ensure you understand how it works.
+4. Review the JS in the html file and ensure you understand how it works.

 ### 3.1 Test Your Understanding